 26 Apr International Workers Day in Russia

 Bank holidays in May are something all Russians are waiting for.
-In the beginning of May we celebrate not one but two national holidays, including the International Workers Day in Russia.
-So there’s several options what to do in May.
+At the beginning of May we celebrate not one but two national holidays, including the International Workers Day in Russia.
+So there are several options what to do in May.
 You can enjoy all the city-celebrations or escape for a small vocation to the country-side or even abroad.

-1st of May – in soviet Russia was known as “International Worker’s Day”, now it is officially called “Day of spring and labour”.
+1st of May – in Soviet Russia was known as “International Worker’s Day”, now it is officially called “Day of spring and labor”.
 In USSR times it was celebrated with huge parade in every city, and of course in Moscow on Red Square, where the General Secretary of the communist party and government leaders stood atop Lenin’s Mausoleum and waved to the crowds.

-For some people the International Workers Day in Russia is a great opportunity to plan some quality time with family and friends.
-Go to dacha (countryside house) or just go outside the city for a barbecue, what we do ourselves with great pleasure.
+For some people, the International Workers Day in Russia is a great opportunity to plan some quality time with family and friends.
+Go to a dacha (countryside house) or just go outside the city for a barbecue, what we do ourselves with great pleasure.